makerplane/FIX-Gateway/doc/keys.rst

 FIX Gateway Database Key Definitions
 ====================================

+Lower case letters indicate where numbers would be.
+For example EGTec  would look like EGT14 for the fourth EGT on engine 1.

 ======= ======================== ====== ============== =======
 Key     Description              Type   Range          Notes
 ======= ======================== ====== ============== =======